SuleMareVientu/PSVitaNPDRMDecryptor/README.md

     - Open an issue and I'll look into it, some apps are known to cause issues.

 ## Changelog

+### v1.0.2
+- Updated external tools to be more efficient and not rely on proprietary Sony software.

 ### v1.0.1
 - Improved UI